argusDob/DTTTest/README.md

 # Amsterdam Beer Store(Argus Beer Store)

 ### Description
- I accepted a challenge, from the DTT Multimedia to create a web site using the latest frontend technologies.
+ I accepted a challenge from the DTT Multimedia to create a web site using the latest frontend technologies.
 I have fetched a third party API PUNK API that contains informations about beers.

  The website is full responsive for every device and  browser.
 The home page show ten products and i have implemented a sort for pagination,so the user can show and hide ten beers per click.